iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="4_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 4 reviews"/>
 </p>

+> Battery drainer.
+The only way to reasonably use the app is to turn it on around others.
+Otherwise, not a "set it, forget it" solution.
+The overall function of the app is clearly explained, and is fine to use when needed.
+No crashes, flawless app persistence.<br> :date: __2020-09-21 02:23:44__

 > It doesn't drain my battery like others say.
 Not sure why others are having issues...?<br> :date: __2020-08-17 21:50:04__

 > No issues with the app (Samsung Note 9).<br> :date: __2020-08-10 04:24:28__